fbacker/broadlink-mqtt-bridge/README.md

 ## Configure

 in ./config there's a couple of options in default.json.
 Do not change this.
 This is the default settings that can be overwritten.
 Make your own file `./config/local.json` and only add and change values that you want.

-This will solve issues with upgrades.
+**NOTE:** Changing the default.json will break updates.

 ## Running